-for Leaders and Organizations
+for Leaders, Teams and Organizations

 In many organizations throughout the world, performance is driven increasingly by teams.
 Effective teams can leverage their complementary skills, knowledge, and experiences to rapidly adapt to both internal and external challenges.
 Given the tremendous complexity and competitive pressures that organizations today are forced to manage, such flexibility is critical to success.

 Most teams’ performance lags far behind their potential.
 Assembling a group of strong individual contributors is no guarantee that the team as a whole will be collectively strong.
 All too often, groups of people working together are actually less productive, efficient, and effective than those same individuals would be working separately.
 Turning things around requires transformative change.
 We’ve spent more than 20 years figuring out exactly what it takes for teams to transform and to sustain their results over the long term.

 Our clients choose us because we know teams inside and out, and we're uniquely qualified to help them transform.
 The Corentus approach provides three distinct benefits:

 Multiple Modalities for a Client’s Varying Needs - In The Moment

 For teams attempting to achieve substantive, lasting change, there's no one solution, method or process that will get an organization or a team where they want to go.
 We approach our client engagements not with a standard set of programs, but with an enormous reservoir of knowledge, skills, tools, and methods that can be delivered in the moment.
 Frequently we combine the following five different service modalities when we engage with a client: